-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2017 was higher than planned by approximately five percent (\$16,764 planned versus \$17,525 actual).
-This increase in cost contributed to a lower number of units being completed.
-Reasons for the higher amount can be attributed to the improving housing market, resulting in higher prices for homes.
-To make homes affordable to Low-Moderate Income (LMI) families, more down payment assistance was required.
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2019 was lower than planned by approximately 5 percent (\$17,525 planned versus \$16,649 actual) which is within the variance rate for the program.
+This decrease in cost did not correspond to a higher number of homebuyers receiving assistance; as fewer units were available during the 2019 program year.
+Lower assistance amounts were needed to meet affordability goals.
+To make more homes affordable to Low-Moderate Income (LMI) families, a greater supply of available housing was required.

-The average amount of assistance provided to homeowners for rehabilitation in Program Year 2017 was also higher than planned (\$15,322 planned versus \$19,558 actual; approximately 28% higher than expected).
-As the housing market continues to improve in Wisconsin, DEHCR expected to experience higher prices for materials and labor.
-This was especially true in rural areas with lower numbers of available contractors and labor.
+The average amount of assistance provided to homeowners for rehabilitation in Program Year 2019 was significantly higher than planned (\$19,558 planned versus \$24,643 actual; approximately 26% higher than expected).
+The higher cost can be attributed to increasing costs and scope of work that needs to be done.
+Again, a lack of available houses to rehabilitate was experienced in Wisconsin.

-HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2017.
-A total of nine projects received HOME-RHD funds during the formal competitions.
+HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2019.
+A total of 11 applications were received for HOME-RHD funds during the formal competitions.
 HOME-RHD provides an opportunity for small developers to apply for funding through a rolling application process.
 There is also a rolling application period during the program year.
-HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 103 affordable rental units.
+HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 100 affordable rental units.

-HOME-TBRA provided rental assistance to 265 households which were homeless or at risk of homelessness.
+HOME-TBRA provided rental assistance to 621 households which were homeless or at risk of homelessness.
 Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
-One grantee considerably expanded its service area to better serve northern Wisconsin.
+Through program efficiencies undertaken in Substantial Amendment #4, the State has considerably expanded its service area and numbers of households served through the HOME-TBRA program.
 The state also continued a service approach which required grantees to cover more than one county.
+Program year 2019 grantees' contracts were extended to provide additional coverage and opportunity for recipients to fully utilize funding.

 The ESG program has made significant progress towards its goals.
 The ESG program served more than the total number of persons anticipated in the goals; however, the split between the different goals or ESG project types was different than the Action Plan goals.
-More persons were served in emergency shelters than anticipated as were those served in rapid re-housing and homelessness prevention than anticipated.
+More persons were served in homelessness prevention than anticipated; however, fewer were served in rapid re-housing and emergency shelters than anticipated.
 There are several explanations for this.